 Yet justifying the violent conquest of Canaan led by Joshua is questionable, and the intolerance of other religious beliefs and practices caused many needless conflicts and problems.
 The attempt to live by God's guidance through prophets gave way because of social violence to war-lords called judges and then to traditional monarchy, as Saul and David were made kings.
 David was a musician but surpassed Saul by killing tens of thousands instead of thousands.
 He established a kingdom ruled in glory by his wealthy son Solomon, who had the great temple built.
 The religious poetry of David and the wisdom of Solomon have inspired many.
 Some precepts of Israel's wisdom literature resemble those of Egypt's.
 The Proverbs contain wise ethical advice.
 The poignant story of Job attempted with religious faith to resolve the disparity of why the innocent and virtuous sometimes suffer.
 Yet the frequent wars between the kingdoms of Israel and Judah, even though they shared the same faith, indicate serious ethical and political limitations in this violent era.
 That even exalted prophets like Elijah could try to prove their "holiness" by causing many deaths reveals lack of respect for the value of human life.
 Not having learned ways of peace, Israel and Judah had to suffer from the greater power of empires like Assyria and Babylon.

 In Mesopotamia the Kassites were overthrown by Elam in the 12th century BC.
 Assyria and Babylon increased their power and became rivals for two centuries; then they fought the proliferating Aramaeans.
 Ashurnasirpal II (r.
 883-859 BC) created an Assyrian empire by using cavalry, battering rams, and by deporting defeated enemies.
-The Sarduri dynasty in Urartu lasted a quarter of a millennium; but Assyrian king Tiglath-pileser III, who deported masses of people, defeated them in 736 BC.
+The Sarduri dynasty in Urartu lasted a quarter of a millennium; but Assyrian King Tiglath-pileser III, who deported masses of people, defeated them in 736 BC.
 Babylonians and Elamites resisted the Assyrian imperialism of Sargon II (r.
 721-705 BC).
 His son Sennacherib invaded Palestine and destroyed Babylon, and Sennacherib's son Esarhaddon conquered Egypt in 671 BC.
 The Assyrian military empire was based on slaves captured in war or sold for debt.
 Armed authorities taxed the people to pay for the military establishment in a society with little opportunity for social mobility; roles of women were especially confined.

 Babylonians took over the Assyrian empire in 609 BC.
 Nebuchadrezzar II conquered Jerusalem in 597 BC and again in 586 BC; they deported people from Judah and elsewhere.
 Babylonians tolerated diverse cultures and religious views; but their empire was overthrown by the Persians when Cyrus II entered Babylon in 539 BC.

-The Persians practiced a religion enlightened by the teachings of Zarathustra, whose philosophy emphasized the wisdom of learning and following the good truthfully while avoiding the evils of injustice, lying, and harm.
+The Persians practiced a religion enlightened by the teachings of Zarathushtra, whose philosophy emphasized the wisdom of learning and following the good truthfully while avoiding the evils of injustice, lying, and harm.
 After Cyrus had conquered western Asia to the Aegean coast, he was killed invading the east.
 His son Cambyses II conquered Egypt.
-Parthian governor Darius won the Persian throne and tried to rule justly; but the Ionian revolt provoked him into invading Greece in 490 BC.
+Parthian Governor Darius won the Persian throne and tried to rule justly; but the Ionian revolt provoked him into invading Greece in 490 BC.
 A second Persian invasion led by Xerxes in 480 BC was again defeated by Greeks fighting on land and sea.
 Frequent rebellions in the western portions of the Persian empire during the reigns of Artaxerxes (r.
 464-424 BC), Darius II (424-404 BC), and Artaxerxes II (404-359 BC) caused difficult Persian-Greek relations.
 Alexander and his Macedonian army invaded Asia in 334 BC and conquered the entire Persian empire from Egypt to India before he died in 323 BC.
 The great wealth Persians had used for so long to hire Greek mercenaries and interfere in Greek conflicts was eventually captured and appropriated by the Hellenizers.

 The Arsacid dynasty of the Parthian empire was founded in 247 BC.
 They struggled against the Seleucids and survived in the east.
-When the Romans defeated Seleucid king Antiochus III in 190 BC, Artaxias II founded an Armenian dynasty.
-Parthian king Mithradates II (r.
+When the Romans defeated Seleucid King Antiochus III in 190 BC, Artaxias II founded an Armenian dynasty.
+Parthian King Mithradates II (r.
 124-88 BC) made a trade treaty with China and invaded Armenia.
 Crassus led a Roman invasion into Parthia, but he was defeated and killed in 53 BC.
 Mark Antony also failed to conquer the Parthians.
 The Parthians practiced the Zoroastrian religion and continued to fight off the Roman empire.

-In 224 CE Ardashir defeated the last Parthian king Artabanus IV and founded the Sasanian dynasty, reviving the Persian empire.
-Mani was called to be a prophet, and in 243 he converted the governor of Khurasan.
+In 224 CE Ardashir defeated the last Parthian King Artabanus IV and founded the Sasanian dynasty, reviving the Persian empire.
+Mani was called to be a prophet, and in 243 he converted the Governor of Khurasan.
 King Shapur I (r.
 240-70) allowed Mani to preach throughout the Persian empire for ten years until resentful Zoroastrian priests changed his mind.
 King Bahram I imprisoned Mani and executed him in 274.
 Mani's disciples spread the Manichaean message despite persecution in the Persian and Roman empires.
 Mani left behind many writings and paintings, but most of them were destroyed.
 He taught that salvation from the darkness of matter and the body is found in the love and goodness of the Spirit, and he acknowledged the teachings of the Christ.

 The Sasanians were also able to defend themselves from Roman imperialism, capturing Emperor Valerian in 260 and killing Emperor Julian in 363.
 Shapur II (r.
-309-79) was elected shah of Persia before he was born.
+309-79) was elected Shah of Persia before he was born.
 In the 5th century Mazdak taught a communist doctrine of sharing, but he and his followers were persecuted by Khusrau I (r.
-531-79) even before he became shah.
+531-79) even before he became Shah.
 Khusrau reformed the land tax and promoted agriculture.
 Khusrau II (r.
-590-628) greatly expanded the Persian empire to the west as far as Egypt, pushing back the Roman empire almost to Constantinople; but Byzantine emperor Heraclius reconquered what had been lost and more, causing the Persian nobles to kill Khusrau II.
+590-628) greatly expanded the Persian empire to the west as far as Egypt, pushing back the Roman empire almost to Constantinople; but Byzantine Emperor Heraclius reconquered what had been lost and more, causing the Persian nobles to kill Khusrau II.
 The Muslim invasion from Arabia began in 633 and conquered the Sasanian empire in a decade.

 Muhammad was born at Mecca in 570 and was an orphan at six.
 At 25 he married the wealthy Khadija, and in 610 he began having revelations that became the Qur'an.
 He criticized the worship of idols and was persecuted in Mecca, but he gradually gained more followers called Muslims.
 Abu Bakr converted many and freed some slaves.
 The Hashim clan protected Muhammad and was boycotted for two years.
 After his wife Khadija and his uncle Abu Talib died, protection was weakened.
 Muhammad claimed that the angel Gabriel took him at night to meet Moses in Jerusalem.
 Muhammad converted men of Yathrib, and a revelation gave Muslims permission to fight wrong-doers.
 When attempts were made to murder or capture Muhammad in 622, he migrated to Medina, where he bought a house.
 Jews were accepted as equals, but they were expected to contribute to the war against wrong-doers.
 The former slave Bilal was the first to call Muslims to prayer.
 Muhammad said they should not worship him but only God.
 He approved the stoning of a couple guilty of adultery.
 Muhammad married 'A'isha when she was nine.
 Prayers were now made facing Mecca instead of Jerusalem.

 Raids were made against Quraysh caravans, and the prophet was given one-fifth of the booty for his family's needs and to distribute to the poor.
 Muhammad promised that his warriors who died fighting would enter paradise.
 He declared that a Muslim could not be the wife of a pagan.
 Twice Muhammad converted men intending to assassinate him.
 He was considered the first prophet allowed to take prisoners and spoils.
 After a Muslim woman was insulted by a Jew, killing resulted; then Muhammad ordered Muslims to kill Jews.
 Muhammad's daughter Fatima married his adopted son 'Ali, and Muhammad began marrying widows.
 Muhammad said his followers could use deception during war.
-In a large battle against the Quraysh, Muhammad was wounded.
+In a large battle against the Quraysh Muhammad was wounded.
 After the defeat a revelation prevented Muhammad from mutilating thirty prisoners.
 The prophet had limited Muslims to four wives but made an exception for himself.
 After the Muslim army cut down their palm trees, the Bani Nadir Jews joined the Quraysh against Muhammad.
 An army three times the size of the Muslims' besieged them at Medina.
 Muhammad used intrigue to get the Qurayza to leave but then marched against them.
 After a siege Qurayza men were executed as the women and children were enslaved.
 Muhammad selected the beautiful Rayhana as his slave.

 Muhammad wanted to make an unarmed pilgrimage to Mecca in 628 and agreed on a truce that helped the Muslim community double in two years.
-The prophet's message that Persian shah Khusrau had died converted Yemen's Persian viceroy Badhan when he learned it was true.
+The prophet's message that Persian Shah Khusrau had died converted Yemen's Persian Viceroy Badhan when he learned it was true.
 During the truce Muhammad's army attacked the Khaybar Jews; those surrendering had to give up half their crops.
 After Muslim envoys were killed, Muhammad sent an army to attack Syria.
 Most Meccans converted when a Muslim army of 10,000 conquered the sacred city, destroying pagan idols.
 Soon an army of 30,000 was expanding the emerging Islamic state and collecting taxes.
 Muhammad prohibited usury and monopolies.
 He permitted slavery but ordered they should receive food and clothing equal to the owner's.
 He opposed artistic representations of humans and animals.
 Muhammad's last pilgrimage to Mecca was the first from which pagans were excluded.
 The prophet died in 632 and was succeeded by his closest friend Abu Bakr.

 Muslims believe that Muhammad received the Qur'an from God though often the angel Gabriel speaks.
 Muhammad is the messenger warning all to worship the one God and nothing else.
 Charity and good deeds are encouraged, and those doing evil or disbelieving are often threatened with punishment in the fire of hell.
 The prophet advised respect for Jews and Christians and referred to stories from the Old and New Testaments, summarizing many of their teachings.
 Believers are reminded to pray five times a day, give charity, fast during the month of Ramadan, and not eat animals that died naturally nor pork.
 Believers are urged to fight wrong-doers and unbelievers.

 Abu Bakr appointed Khalid to lead the army, and he defeated another prophet named Musaylima, who had raised a large army too.
 Muslim armies invaded Syria, and those who did not accept Islam or agree to pay higher taxes were killed.
 Khalid invaded Iraq and threatened the Persians with the same three choices.
 The Byzantine army was defeated in Palestine, and after a siege Damascus surrendered.
 In 634 Abu Bakr was succeeded by the ascetic 'Umar.
 He had mosques and prisons built, expelling Jews from Arabia to Syria.
 Non-Muslims in conquered lands were not allowed to carry arms, and Muslims were forbidden to cultivate the land there.
 Muslims defeated the Persian army in 637.
 That year 'Umar himself traveled to claim Jerusalem.
 Antioch paid 300,000 gold coins in 638, and the Persian empire was defeated in 641.
 Egypt was invaded, and Alexandria surrendered after a long siege in 642.
 Egyptian grain alleviated famine in Arabia.
 In 644 'Umar was assassinated by a Persian slave while praying.
-'Uthman was elected caliph, because 'Ali would not agree to follow the precedents of the caliphs.
+'Uthman was elected Caliph because 'Ali would not agree to follow the precedents of the caliphs.
 'Uthman appointed many of his Umayyad relatives, and their misrule was resented.
 Muslims invaded North Africa, and their newly organized navy conquered Cypress.

 After 'Uthman lost the prophet's ring in 650, resentment grew because of decreasing spoils from conquest.
-Though 'Ali tried to protect him, 'Uthman was murdered in 656; 'Ali became caliph.
+Though 'Ali tried to protect him, 'Uthman was murdered in 656; 'Ali became Caliph.
 A civil war was fought in Basra.
 'A'isha retired to Medina, and 'Ali moved the capital to Kufa in Iraq.
-The Ummayad Mu'awiya ruled Syria and Palestine.
+The Umayyad Mu'awiya ruled Syria and Palestine.
 A compromise was opposed by the Kharijis, who tried to assassinate both leaders in 661.
 'Ali was killed; but Mu'awiya was only wounded and persuaded 'Ali's successor to retire on a pension.
 'Ali's son Husain and his supporters were massacred in 680, and Mu'awiya was succeeded by his son Yazid.
 In 683 Medina was destroyed, and Mecca was attacked in another civil war.
 Mukhtar took up the 'Ali cause called Shi'a and gave non-Arab Muslims equality, but he was defeated in 687.

-At a banquet in 750 the 'Abbasids slaughtered eighty Umayyad leaders, but Rahman ibn Mu'awiya escaped to Spain and became an independent governor there in 756.
+At a banquet in 750 the 'Abbasids slaughtered eighty Umayyad leaders, but Rahman ibn Mu'awiya escaped to Spain and became an independent Governor there in 756.
 Al-Mansur (r.
 754-75) used force and spies to consolidate his empire and built a new capital at Baghdad.
 Harun al-Rashid (r.
-786-809) ruled at the height of 'Abbasid wealth and power in Baghdad.
+786-809) ruled at the height of ‘Abbasid wealth and power in Baghdad.
 He sponsored academies and translations from Greek and Sanskrit.
 As the basis of Islamic law al-Shafi'i added consensus and analogy to the Qur'an and the traditions of the prophet.
 After Harun's death the empire was divided between his two sons until Al-Ma'mun (r.
 813-833) gained control.
 He promoted education and a less fundamentalist theology.
-Numerous conflicts between Sunnis and Shi'is as well as struggles for power over the next century eventually resulted in the Turk Buyids taking control of the Baghdad government in 945.
+Numerous conflicts between Sunnis and Shi'as as well as struggles for power over the next century eventually resulted in the Turk Buyids taking control of the Baghdad government in 945.
 Muslims dominated Spain, and Cordoba became the greatest intellectual center in Europe with a university and 400,000 books.
 North Africa was governed by the independent Idrisid dynasty in Morocco from 788 to 974.
 Shi'i Fatimids took over Egypt in 968 and then Syria for about a century.
 The Persian Samanids were ruling most of the east by the end of the 9th century.

 Better paid Turkish cavalry defeated the Buyids' Daulami infantry, though 'Adud al-Daula promoted civilization from Baghdad until he died in 983.
-The Ghaznavid empire was founded in 977, and Mahmud (r.
+The Ghaznavid empire was founded in 977.
+Mahmud (r.
 998-1030) ended Samanid rule in Iran and invaded India, while Caliph al-Qadir (991-1031) codified Sunni doctrine in Baghdad.
 In 1040 the Seljuq Turks defeated the Ghaznavids, whose kingdom shrunk to Afghanistan.
 Al-Qadir's son al-Qa'im survived the Shi'i Buyids but gave way to the Sunni Seljuqs, crowning Tughril-Beg in Baghdad in 1056.
 The Seljuqs decisively defeated the Byzantine army at Manzikert in 1071.
 Alp-Arslan had an army of 200,000 Turks, but he was assassinated by a prisoner and was succeeded by his son Malik-Shah (r.
-1072-1092).
-Both these Seljuqs were aided by the capable vizier Nizam al-Mulk, who wrote Rules for Kings.
+1072-92).
+Both these Seljuqs were aided by the capable Vizier Nizam al-Mulk, who wrote Rules for Kings.
 Nizam and Malik-Shah were both murdered by the sect of Assassins in 1092.
 Nizam's book suggested that the best government was by one wise king, who would put in offices those with education and merit.
 Justice is most important and should be carefully monitored.
 He criticized the pre-Muslim Sasanians and also Shi'i heretics.

-Ferdausi's Shah-nama is an epic poem meaning The Book of Kings based on chronicles; it focuses on the heroic deeds of Rostam and the struggles of Persian kingship after the Greek wars until the fall of the Sasanians to the Muslims.
+Firdausi's Shah-nameh is an epic poem meaning The Book of Kings based on chronicles; it focuses on the heroic deeds of Rostam and the struggles of Persian kingship after the Greek wars until the fall of the Sasanians to the Muslims.
 The horror of the violence is captured as fathers cause the death of their own sons.
 Only the wiser kings that practice justice bring peace.

 Sufism arose in the 8th century; the woman Rabi'a remained celibate and sought God neither out of fear of punishment nor for hope of reward.
 Muhasibi emphasized self-discipline and moral psychology; he taught Junayd (d.
 910), who developed Sufism as a theology.
 Al-Hallaj (858-922) drew attention by announcing that he is the truth; he sought martyrdom and was eventually executed.
 The Samanids in Khurasan and Transoxiana were more tolerant of the Sufi mystics.
 Abu Nasr as-Sarraj (d.
 988) of Tus in Khurasan described seven stations of the Sufi way as repentance, watchfulness, renunciation, poverty, patience, trust, and acceptance.
 'Abdullah Ansari (1006-88) taught Sufis in Herat, analyzing a hundred spiritual stations.